Making transport more robust and interpretable by moving data through a small number of anchor points: Additional experiments

 \subsection{Domain adaptation task}

 \paragraph{Neural network implementation details:} The classifier is a multi-layer perceptron with two 256-units hidden layers and ReLU activation functions.
 We use dropout to regularize the network. $28\times28$ Images are first normalized using $\text{mean}=0.1307$ and $\text{std}=0.3081$, then flattened to 784 dimensions before being fed to the network, which then outputs a 10-d logits vector.
 The classifier is trained using a cross-entropy loss.
-To get the predicted class, an argmax operator is used.
-The network only learns from the training samples of MNIST and then its weights are frozen.
+To get the predicted class, we used the argmax operator.
+The network only learns from the training samples of MNIST, and then its weights are frozen.
 USPS images are smaller with $16\times16$ pixels.
 To feed them to our classifier, we apply zero-padding to get the desired input size.

 \paragraph{Domain shift in neural networks experiments:} For our experiment, we use 1000 randomly sampled images from each of these sets: the training and testing sets from MNIST and the testing set from USPS.
 The sampling isn't done in any particular way, so there is a different number of samples for each class in each set.
-For all experiments using the classifier, after aligning source and target, we use the argmax operator on the transported features to get the predictions, which we compare to the ground truth labels to get the accuracy.
+For all experiments using the classifier, we use the argmax operator on the transported features to get the predictions after aligning source and target.
+We then compare to the ground truth labels to get the accuracy.
 All results can be found in Table~\ref{table:table1_extended}.

 For the first experiment (Table~\ref{table:table1_extended}-DA), we align the testing set of USPS with the training set of MNIST (Figure~\ref{fig:samples}a).
 For the second and third experiments (Table~\ref{table:table1_extended}-D, DU), we study the influence of perturbations on the output space of the classifier.
 So we align a perturbed version of the testing set of MNIST with the training set of MNIST.
-For both experiments, we use coarse dropout which sets rectangular areas within images to zero.
+For both experiments, we use coarse dropout, which sets rectangular areas within images to zero.
 These areas have large sizes.
 We generate a coarse dropout mask once and apply it to all images in our testing set (Figure~\ref{fig:samples}b).
-In addition to coarse dropout, we also eliminate some classes (2, 4 and 8 digit classes) to get the unbalanced case for the third experiment (Table~\ref{table:table1_extended}-DU).
+In addition to coarse dropout, we also eliminate some classes (2, 4, and 8 digit classes) to get the unbalanced case for the third experiment (Table~\ref{table:table1_extended}-DU).